Water contamination underscores health safety. People consume ounces of water from a public source, and billions rely on tap water.

 About 14 percent of children tested for lead levels higher than the Centers for Disease Control and Prevention’s threshold of five micrograms per deciliter of blood in one Fresno community.

-High lead levels were also found in parts of downtown Los Angeles and the Bay Area.
-In Alameda County, eight communities reported levels equal to or greater than Flint’s rates.
-In Los Angeles, four communities reached or surpassed Flint’s levels.
+High lead levels were also found in downtown Los Angeles and the Bay Area.
+In Alameda County, eight communities reported levels equal to or greater than Flint’s rates, and four communities in Los Angeles reached or surpassed Flint’s levels.

 While the tests cannot determine the source of the lead poisoning, officials said potential causes include lead-based paint, contaminated soil, or drinking water.